speedskater1610/craw/README.md

 ## craw_v11
 still in production the only thing changing is the std_compile folder.; formated some code better and tried to add a bunch of new number types and `mut` and `const` to varible types sop you can have `mut str[10] = "hello";` or `const str[10] = "hello";` and consts are declared inside of `.data` and muts are inside of `.bss`

+this came with the addition of some errors if you use those types so either look inot commit history and choose a older version or dont use numbers and strings